What is an Easement?

 If the owner of the dominant estate stops using the easement and demonstrates a clear intent to abandon it, the easement may be considered terminated.
 Mere non-use is not enough—there must be evidence showing the owner intended to give up the right permanently.
 Easements can be terminated when the owner abandons her right to it.
 Usually, mere nonuse of an easement is not enough to qualify for termination.
 The owner must make a clear, unequivocal, decisive act to abandon the easement.
 For this reason, a Notice of Abandonment of Easement should be prepared and recorded with the county recorder.

-4. Termination by Expiration of Time or Purpose
+4. Termination of an Easement by Expiration of Time or Purpose

 Some easements are created for a limited duration or for a specific purpose—such as during construction or for access to a temporary site.
 When the stated time period expires or the purpose no longer exists, the easement terminates automatically.